zhoupc/F-image/README.md

 ```

 ## How to use
-Here we use [CNMF-E](https://github.com/zhoupc/CNMF_E) as an example to show how F-image manage packages.
+Here we use [CNMF-E](https://github.com/zhoupc/CNMF_E) as an example to show how F-image manages packages.
 ```matlab
 >> pkg_name = 'cnmfe';
 ```